-The Doctor of Nursing Practice in Nurse Anesthesia degree signifies that the holder is an anesthetist prepared for entry into the practice of nurse anesthesia, thus it follows that graduates must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
+The Doctor of Nurse Anesthesia Practice degree signifies that the holder is an anesthetist prepared for entry into the practice of nurse anesthesia, thus it follows that graduates must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
 This document delineates the cognitive, affective and psychomotor skills deemed essential to the completion of the program.

 If a student is not able to demonstrate the following skills and abilities, it is the responsibility of the student to request an appropriate accommodation.
 The University will provide reasonable accommodation as long as it does not fundamentally alter the nature of the nurse anesthetist program.
 The essential technical standards presented in this document are prerequisite for matriculation, subsequent promotion from year to year, and ultimately graduation from the KU nurse anesthesia degree program.

 These standards pertain to all matriculated students.
 All required courses in the curriculum are necessary in order to develop essential skills required to become a competent nurse anesthetist and to protect the health and safety of patients.
 Therefore, all students admitted to the nurse anesthesia program must be able to meet the following requirements and expectations with or without accommodation(s).
 Students are required to sign and return the technical standards acknowledgement form with their letter accepting a position in the program.

 NOTE: Reasonable accommodation will be considered and may be made to qualified students who disclose a disability, so long as such accommodation does not significantly alter the essential requirements of the curriculum and the training program, or significantly affect the safety of patient care.
 Students who disclose a disability are considered for the program if they are otherwise qualified.
 Qualified students with a disability who wish to request accommodation should provide appropriate documentation of disability and submit a request for accommodation to the KU Office for Academic Accommodations.